Mark Judge (writer): Career

-Brett Kavanaugh Supreme court nomination
+Brett Kavanaugh Supreme Court nomination

 In 2018, Judge was implicated in an alleged sexual assault that surfaced after his high school classmate Brett Kavanaugh was nominated to the Supreme Court of the United States.
 On September 27, Christine Blasey Ford testified under oath before the United States Senate Committee on the Judiciary that when all three were in high school at a party in 1982, Judge and Kavanaugh pushed her into a bedroom where Kavanaugh pinned her to a bed, groped her, and attempted to remove her clothes against her will while Judge watched and laughed.
 Judge told The New Yorker that he had "no recollection" of the alleged incident.
 In a follow-up interview with The Weekly Standard, Judge called the allegations "just absolutely nuts.
 I never saw Brett act that way."
 Asked if there was "rough-housing" with female peers that the Weekly Standard interviewer suggested "might have been interpreted differently by parties involved", Judge said he only recollected it taking place among the male students of the all-boys school: "I don't remember any of that stuff going on with girls."
 He subsequently sent a letter to the Senate Judiciary Committee saying, "I have no memory of this alleged incident."
-Judge also stated he did not wish to speak publicly about the incident.
-Following the announcement of the allegations, Judge temporarily moved to a beach house in Bethany Beach, Delaware under recommendation of his lawyer.
-He was found a week later by a Washington Post reporter outside the home, along with his car, which was filled with his belongings.
+Judge also stated he did not wish to speak further about the incident.
+Following the announcement of the allegations Judge disappeared from the Washington D.C. area as a media firestorm erupted, temporarily moving to a beach house 130 miles away in Bethany Beach, Delaware on the recommendation of his lawyer.
+He was finally tracked down and found a week later by a Washington Post reporter outside the home, along with his car, which was filled with his belongings.